-Three words sum up the Group’s commitment: diversity, independence and responsibility.
+Three words sum up the Group’s commitment: variety, independence and responsibility.

-Hachette Livre, a subsidiary of the French media giant the Lagardère Group and a repository of part of France’s cultural heritage, is pushing beyond its historical borders, pursuing the adventure Louis Hachette began in 1826.
-Today, Hachette Livre brings together a broad spectrum of prestigious publishers covering the entire consumer and education book market.
-Three words sum up its commitment: diversity, independence and responsibility.
+Hachette Livre, a subsidiary of French media giant the Lagardère Group, is a repository of part of France’s cultural heritage.
+Pushing beyond its historical borders, the company is pursuing the adventure Louis Hachette began in 1826, bringing together a broad spectrum of prestigious publishers covering the entire consumer and education book market.
+Three words sum up its commitment: variety, independence and responsibility.

 The Hachette Livre Group is a constellation of publishers providing fiction and nonfiction, textbooks, travel guides, how-to books, children’s books, dictionaries, comic books and much more.
 Collectively publishing some 17,000 new titles each year, the Group’s publishers demonstrate their ability to innovate and reinvent themselves.
 Driven by a shared focus on quality, they comprise a whole that stands out among the major international publishing groups for its impressive variety.